-Year Net Domestic Private Investment by Corporate Profits After Taxes Billions of Dollars Invoctment to Businesses, Billions of Corporate Profits
+Net Domestic Private Corporate Profits After Ratio of Net Private Year Investment by Taxes Billions of Dollars Investment to Businesses, Billions of Corporate Profits

-31 Gov. Code, §§ 11346.3(c)(1)(C), 11346.3(a)(2); 1 CCR § 2003(a)(3) Competitive advantages or disadvantages for California businesses currently doing business in the state.
+Gov. Code, §§ 11346.3(c)(1)(C), 11346.3(a)(2); 1 CCR § 2003(a)(3) Competitive advantages or disadvantages for California businesses currently doing business in the state.

-32 Net private domestic investment is the total amount of investment in capital by the business sector that is used to expand the capital stock, rather than maintain or replace due to depreciation.
+Net private domestic investment is the total amount of investment in capital by the business sector that is used to expand the capital stock, rather than maintain or replace due to depreciation.
 Corporate profit is the money left after a corporation pays its expenses.